|

 40.

 change was.
-As far as he was concerned, he was still in full
+In his own mind, he was in full

 Fuhrer," "I've got some unfinished business with